Minority & Women Business Enterprise

 Q: What kinds of products/services does the district purchase?

 Q: Is M/WBE a government set-aside program?
-Does it take business away from majority-owned business?
+Does it take business away from majority-owned businesses?

-A: No, the district does not have a set-aside program, but actively seek opportunities to utilize M/WBEs.
+A: No, the district does not have a set-aside program, but actively seeks opportunities to utilize M/WBEs.

 Q: What is the purpose of an Availability & Disparity Study (A&D)?A: The A&D Study provides a legal foundation for race-based preference programs, such as the district's M/WBE Program.
 In accordance with the Supreme Court's ruling under the City of Richmond v.
 J.A.
 Croson, 48 U.S. 469, M/WBE Programs are highly commendable for their efforts to increase M/WBE utilization.
 However, they must be implemented in a constitutional manner.
 The A&D Study will provide the foundation for a "legally defensible" M/WBE Program.